vuejs/docs/src/guide/migration/custom-elements-interop.md

 ### 2.x Syntax

-In Vue 2.x, whitelisting tags as custom elements was done via `Vue.config.ignoredElements`:
+In Vue 2.x, configuring tags as custom elements was done via `Vue.config.ignoredElements`:

 ```js
 // This will make Vue ignore custom element defined outside of Vue